-On April 8th, 2022, attendees of our annual Rendezvous were treated to a series called "Exploring Global Falconry Heritage."
-At the banquet the next day there was a Keynote from Munir Virani.
+On April 14th, 2023, attendees of our annual Rendezvous were treated to a series exploring the relationship between falconry and art.
+At the banquet the next day there was a Keynote from falconer-artist Mark Upton.
 For those of you who missed them, here are those presentations.

 Sign up to be notified of events, new exhibits, and other happenings in The Archives of Falconry.

 To collect, preserve, and interpret global falconry history, art, literature, and material culture.

 To protect, educate, and ably defend the history of falconry as a meaningful heritage.

 The Archives of Falconry will reach, engage, and inspire a diverse world community of falconers, sportsmen and women, scholars, journalists, and other interested public with compelling programs and prominent online resources.